 Northeast Lakeview College is one of 473 institutions across the country awarded the Created Equal Grant funded by the National Endowment for the Humanities (NEH).
 The grant uses a set of four films that chronicle the history of the civil rights movement.
 Northeast Lakeview College offered a series of film screenings and community panel discussions centered around the four documentaries.

 November 2013 NLC Student Presents Lecture at Texas Undergraduate Mathematics Conference

-NLC student, Mr. Matthew Bachmann, presented a 15-minute mini lecture on “Block Cyclic Distribution of Data in PBDR and Its Effects on Computational Efficiency.”
-Mr. Bachmann participated in a summer High Performing Computing (HPC) Research Experience for Undergraduates (REU) at the University of Maryland – Baltimore County (UMBC) in Summer 2013.
-Bachman is one of the MS2015 scholars who receives a grant-funded scholarship of $10K annually to attend NLC and major in math.
+NLC student, Mr. Matthew Bachmann, presented a 15-minute mini-lecture on “Block Cyclic Distribution of Data in PBDR and Its Effects on Computational Efficiency.”
+Mr. Bachmann participated in the summer High Performing Computing (HPC) Research Experience for Undergraduates (REU) at the University of Maryland – Baltimore County (UMBC) in Summer 2013.
+Bachman is one of the MS2015 scholars who receive a grant-funded scholarship of $10K annually to attend NLC and major in math.

 July 2012 Graduation Initiative Yields Impressive Results

 Charged with increasing graduation rates, NLC hosted a series of graduation activities between October 2011 and April 2012.
 The goals were to create awareness of associate degrees at the Alamo Colleges District, provide an understanding for students of why an associate is important, and offer information on what a student can do with it.
 The project yielded a more than 143% increase in graduates from 2011 to 2012.

 June 2012 Grant Helps Underserved Kids Attend Robotics Camp